bpsong/pdfdoc_extraction/docs/user_guide.md

 #### 4.7.8. housekeeping.cleanup

 - **type:** `"housekeeping.cleanup"`
-- **Purpose:** Performs final cleanup after workflow execution, ensuring resources are freed regardless of success or failure.
+- **Purpose:** Performs final cleanup after workflow execution by deleting the processed PDF from the processing directory so the folder does not accumulate UUID-named files.
 - **params:**
   - `processing_dir`: string (optional).
 Directory containing processed files.
 Defaults to "processing".
 - **Behavior:**
-  - Moves processed files from the processing directory to an archive directory, preserving original filenames.
-  - Cleans up associated status files.
-  - Logs all operations and any errors encountered.
+  - Deletes the processed file referenced in the context if it exists in `processing_dir`.
+  - Logs successes and warnings for missing files but does not touch status files or archives.
-  - Raises exceptions on critical failures (e.g., file move errors).
+  - Raises exceptions on critical delete failures.
-  - Executes unconditionally as the final step, even if previous tasks failed, to ensure cleanup and final status updates.
+  - Executes unconditionally as the final step, even if previous tasks failed, to keep the processing directory tidy.
 - **Notes:**
   - This task is automatically invoked by the WorkflowLoader as a mandatory final step in every Prefect flow.
   - It does not require definition in the `tasks` section or inclusion in the `pipeline` list of `config.yaml`.
-  - Ensures the processing directory remains clean and prevents accumulation of temporary files.
+  - Ensures the processing directory remains clean by removing only the processed PDF.
 #### 4.7.9.
 Validation and Failure Behavior

 - Config validation happens at startup via the `ConfigManager`: